TheDoctorMarc-Learning-Projects/AI_RPG_Design/README.md

 This concept refers not actually to a proper physical entity, but intead to the code that provides intentional behaviour to agents (bots, animals, enemies…).

 **AI Players**:
-Agents that act as players (they mimic their behaviour) and usually are opponents.
+Agents that act as players (they can mimic their behaviour) and usually are opponents.
 (This can be used in a local game mode).

 **NPCs**: